What is SGB – Sovereign Gold Bond?

 – Taxable at slab rates if STCG and at 20% with indexation benefit if LTCG if you are any other investor.

-The bonds bear interest at the rate of 2.5% p.a. on the amount of initial investment.
-Additionally, the interest will be credited semi-annually to the bank account of the investor and the last interest will be payable on maturity along with the principal.
+The bonds bear interest at the rate of 2.5% p.a. on the initial investment amount.
+Additionally, the interest will be credited semi-annually to the investor’s bank account and the last interest will be payable on maturity along with the principal.

-The interest and redemption amount will be credited to the bank account furnished by the customer at the time of buying the bond.
+The interest and redemption amount will be credited to the bank account furnished by the customer when buying the bond.

 Yes.
 The bonds can be held in the Demat account.
-A specific request for the same must be made in the application form itself.
-Till the process of dematerialization is completed, the bonds will be held in RBI’s books.
-The facility for conversion to Demat will also be available subsequent to the allotment of the bond.
+A specific request must be made in the application form itself.
+Until dematerialization is completed, the bonds will be held in RBI’s books.
+The facility for conversion to Demat will also be available after the allotment of the bond.

 Why is Gov. (via RBI) issuing SGBs apart from the regular bonds?